Ritzy Cinema: Living wage dispute

 There has been an ongoing labour dispute from Ritzy Cinema Workers since 2007, when staff were paid £5.35 per hour.
-City Screen, which then owned Picturehouse Cinemas since 2003, refused to recognise the BECTU union and set up an alternative called 'The Forum'.
+City Screen, which then owned Picturehouse Cinemas since 2003, refused to recognise the Broadcasting, Entertainment, Communications and Theatre Union (BECTU) union and set up an alternative called 'The Forum'.
 After a court case, BECTU was recognised and negotiations began in 2004.

 The dispute re-emerged in 2014 over the payment of the London Living Wage.
 Picturehouse has stated that "we cannot predict the future levels of the London Living Wage and we cannot build a business plan around a rate that is not within our ability to forecast."

 Picturehouse says that it pays its staff a 'fair wage' of £9.10 per hour, compared to the voluntary London Living Wage of £10.20.
 Strike action by staff continued in 2017 following the sacking of representatives of the BECTU union which represents cinema workers.
 Public figures such as Sir Ian McKellen, Ken Loach, Benedict Cumberbatch, Andrew Garfield and then shadow chancellor John McDonnell have publicly supported the campaign.
 Sacked staff representatives whose cases were heard at employment tribunal were unanimously found to be unfairly dismissed by the company, citing a 'lack of neutrality at the investigation and disciplinary stages'.